getify/You-Dont-Know-JS/scope-closures/apB.md

 Use separate closures for caching of `isPrime(..)` and `factorize(..)`, rather than putting them inside a single scope.

-Try out the exercise for yourself, then check out the suggested solution at the end of this appendix.
+Try the exercise for yourself, then check out the suggested solution at the end of this appendix.

 ### A Word About Memory

 I want to share a little quick note about this closure cache technique and the impacts it has on your application's performance.

-We can see that in saving the repeated calls, we improve computation speed, in some cases by a dramatic amount.
-But this usage of closure is making an explicit tradeoff that you should be very aware of.
+We can see that in saving the repeated calls, we improve computation speed (in some cases, by a dramatic amount).
+But this usage of closure is making an explicit trade-off that you should be very aware of.

-The tradeoff is memory.
+The trade-off is memory.
 We're essentially growing our cache (in memory) unboundedly.
 If the functions in question were called many millions of times with unique inputs, we'd be chewing up a lot of memory.
 This can definitely be worth the expense, but only if we think it's likely to see the repetition of common inputs so that we're often taking advantage of the cache.

 If every single call will have a unique input, and the cache is essentially never *used* to any benefit, this is an inappropriate technique that wastes memory.

 It also might be a good idea to have a more sophisticated caching approach, such as an LRU (least recently used) cache, that limits its size; as it runs up to the limit, an LRU evicts the values that are... well, least recently used!

 The downside here is that LRU is quite non-trivial in its own right.
-You'll want to use a highly optimized implementation of LRU, and be keenly aware of all the tradeoffs at play.
+You'll want to use a highly optimized implementation of LRU, and be keenly aware of all the trade-offs at play.

 ## Closure (PART 2)

 In this exercise, we're going to again practive closure by defining a `toggle(..)` utility that gives us a value toggler.

 You will pass one or more values (as arguments) into `toggle(..)`, and get back a function.
-That returned function will alternate/rotate between all the passed in values in order, one at a time, as it's called repeatedly.
+That returned function will alternate/rotate between all the passed-in values in order, one at a time, as it's called repeatedly.

 ```js
 function toggle(/* .. */) {